Tricked-dev/diplo/README.md

 ## Dependencies

-If you add dependencies object to the diplo.json file diplo will automatically create a file called deps.ts inside the .diplo folder.
+Diplo will automatically create a deps.ts file in the .diplo folder if you have dependencies specified in the diplo.json file

 ```json
 {